thospel/perl-DHCP-Test/README.md

     Propose this hostname to the DHCP server.
 If this option is given but the _STRING_ value is absent or empty it will use the name of the host the program runs on.

+- -I, --ip <ADDRESS>

+    Suggest this preferred IP address to the DHCP server.
+The DHCP server is free to ignore this and offer some other IP address.

 - -m, --mac _STRING_